khalid-alade/flask-and-paystack/README.md

 # flask-and-paystack

->  A web app for for seamless payment processing, ensuring robust security and reliability.
+>  A web app for seamless payment processing, ensuring robust security and reliability.
 >  Integrated Paystack API, Python, and Flask